MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-git-deployment-pipelines.md

 ### Git representation

-The following Lakehouse information will be serialized and tracked in a git connected workspace:
+The following Lakehouse information is serialized and tracked in a git connected workspace:

 * Display name
 * Description